 The round cut diamond is the most brilliant and scintillating choice on the market, and is most often chosen for engagement rings.
 Its 57 facets allow it to capture light in an unparalleled way, giving the shape its characteristic explosion of fire and light.
 The round cut's compactness also does good work in concealing some inclusions and yellowing—but the popularity of the shape also means that it's the most expensive shape.

-Princess CutPrincess-cuts were invented in the 70s, making them one of the most modern shapes.
+Princess-cuts were invented in the 70s, making them one of the most modern shapes.
 The sharp lines of the shape give them a boldness and modernity that marries well with the shape's compact femininity.
 They're exceptionally brilliant and conceal some inclusions, and they're affordable despite their popularity.
 It's important to pick a bezel setting, channel setting, or chevron prongs to protect the delicate corners of this shape.

-Oval CutOval-cuts are another modern shape, and they blend much of the round cut's fire and scintillation with length.
+Oval-cuts are another modern shape, and they blend much of the round cut's fire and scintillation with length.
 The length of an oval-cut diamond makes it appear larger than an equally heavy round cut and narrows a woman’s finger.
 However, it's important to pick a very well-cut oval cut, since a poor cut here will produce an extremely visible black space inside the stone called the "bowtie effect".

 The cushion cut is distinguished by its unique blend of square shape and rounded edges, which gives it a unique femininity.
 Two features distinguish a cushion cut from others.
 First, its ability to capture light is unparalleled, allowing it to glow in even dim environments.
 Second, it’s the most modifiable shape available, and the old mine cut, modified cushion, and brilliant cushion all create unique variants on the shape.